-Here again, we perceive that $m_3>>m_2\approx m_1$, which is consistent with the triangle showed on the figure (\ref{fig1}).
+Here again, we perceive $m_3>>m_2\approx m_1$, which is consistent with the triangle shown in the figure (\ref{fig1}).
 From the triangles on the figure (\ref{fig1}), we can obtain the mixing angles as a function of the mass ratio of the different neutrino masses.
 We then have the following relations